-Evans, R.P. and Power, R. (2003) WYSIWYM: building user interfaces with natural language feedback In: Proceedings of the tenth conference on European chapter of the Association for Computational Linguistics.
+Evans, Roger and Power, R. (2003) WYSIWYM: building user interfaces with natural language feedback In: Proceedings of the tenth conference on European chapter of the Association for Computational Linguistics.
 Association for Computational Linguistics, NJ, USA, pp. 203-206.
 ISBN 1111567890Full text not available from this repository.

 WYSIWYM ('What you see is what you meant') is a user-interface technique which uses natural language generation (NLG) technology to provide feedback for user interactions.
 To date, the technology has been applied in a number of demonstrator applications, using customised, non-portable implementations.
 In this demonstration, we introduce a WYSIWYM library package, designed to be used as a modular component of a larger JAVA-based application.
 We show how the overall design of the package aims to support a range of possible applications using simple configuration options and JAVA subclassing, and illustrate the approach using examples ranging from the simplest proof-of-concept application to a complex web-delivered authoring tool for pharmaceutical leaflets.